 Regulated professions require official recognition

 You may only work in regulated professions in Germany if you have certain qualifications.
 This applies to many professions in the health service, legal advice, teaching in state schools and engineering.
 There are also regulations for certain master craftworkers who run a business.
-If you want to work in one of these regulated professions, then you will always need the certificate of official recognition of your foreign qualifications – regardless of your country of origin.
+If you want to work in one of these regulated professions, then you will always need the certificate of official recognition of your foreign professional qualifications – regardless of your country of origin.
 In the case of regulated professions, the decision on official recognition is generally taken during the procedure required for the granting of a licence to practise the profession.

 You can find out whether your profession is regulated in the Recognition Finder on the “Recognition in Germany” portal.